-Sifting through the mass imagery thats Instagram you quite often stumble across guitar builders who are doing things a little different and I’ve been hunting down inspiring guitar makers of Instagram.
+Sifting through the mass imagery thats Instagram you quite often stumble across guitar builders who are doing things a little different and I’ve been hunting down inspiring guitar makers of Instagram seeing as some are so damn inspiring.
 Some of which look forward at design and some look back for inspiration – I am one of the latter that adores what is largely deemed the ‘golden era’ of guitar manufacture – 60’s Chicago.
 Think of those iconic names that came from that period; Harmony, Kay, Silvertone, Danelectro and others.
 Seems that back then they were all in competition to make the wackiest shape, the funkiest paint job, the most expressive pickup or the strangest arrangement and those designers just got it right (or wrong).
 For many those guitars are still holding their own today – kinda like they didn’t know what they were doing at the time.

 They were department store, economy guitars that basically were not built to last, yet have, and with a handful of contemporary practitioners are still cutting making music.
 I love looking for those Inspiring Guitar Makers of Instagram and over the past year I’ve been looking towards my next guitar venture.
 Scouring the web I often stumbling across really inspiring guitars and Inspiring Guitar Makers of Instagram who are in some way in congress with my aesthetics.
 Therefore with this blog I intend to present the top few that I feel are bloody good at what they’re doing and the subtlety of their ‘nod’ to the ‘golden era’ guitars of the past.